sdmx-twg/sdmx-json/structure-message/docs/1-sdmx-json-field-guide.md

 *Object* *optional*.
 DataStructureComponents describes the structure of the grouping to the sets of structural concepts that have a defined structural role in the data structure definition.
 At a minimum at least one dimension and a primary measure must be defined.

 * attributeList - *Object* *optional*.
 The *[attributeList](#attributeList)* object is a collection of structural concepts that define the attributes of the data structure definition.
-Attributes can relate to one or more measures, and be reported at the level of none, several or all dimensions.
+Attributes can relate to one or more measures, and be reported at the level of dataflow, several or all dimensions (observation).
 * dimensionList - *Object*.
 The *[dimensionList](#dimensionList)* object is an ordered set of structural concepts that, combined, classify a statistical series, such as a time series, and whose values, when combined (the key) in an instance such as a data set, uniquely identify a specific series.
 * groups - *Array* *optional*.
 Array of *[group](#group)* objects that are sets of structural concepts (and possibly their values) that define a partial key derived from the key descriptor in a data structure definition.
 * measureList - *Object* *optional*.
 The *[measureList](#measureList)* object is a collection of structural concepts that define the measures of the data structure definition.